kevinslin/kevin-blog/vault/blog.aws.2019-07-17-tale_of_two_buckets.md

 ## Parting Thoughts

 Mistakes suck but they are also the most effective way (I've found) to learn and improve.
 Even better if you can learn from someone else's mistakes.
-If you would like to stay up to date on my mistakes, thoughts and other AWS related topics, feel free to subscribe to this blog via [RSS](https://kevinslin.com/feed.xml), [Feedly](https://feedly.com/i/subscription/feed/https://kevinslin.com/feed/aws.xml), or [mailing list](https://mailchi.mp/e25c38bdb8d2/thence).
+If you would like to stay up to date on my mistakes, thoughts and other AWS related topics, feel free to subscribe to this blog via [mailing list](https://mailchi.mp/e25c38bdb8d2/thence).
 There is absolutely no spam, just 1-2 articles a month, delivered to your inbox eventually consistent.
 That's all for now, and until next time, may you be well and your buckets secure.